Fair Isle Knitting – What It Is, History, & Stranded Knitting Tutorial

 How Do You Hold The Yarn In Fair Isle?

 Here is how to hold yarn for Fair Isle.
-If you’re a beginner, pick up the yarn when you need it; you don’t have to hold it.
-Afterward, try holding both yarns in the same hand.
+If you’re a beginner, pick up the yarn when you need it; you don’t have to hold it right the first time!
+After you gain more practice, try holding both yarns in the same hand, separating them with one finger.
 Before I explain, here’s a quick tip.

 If you started with the darker color on the right and the lighter one on the left, keep them that way.
 If you swap them, it’ll get twisted and messed up.

-When knitting with two colors in the same hand, tension the yarn as normal, without twisting them.
-When you’re knitting, only pick up one yarn at a time.
+When knitting with two colors in the same hand, tension the yarn as normal, without twisting them to the right or left.
+When you’re knitting, only pick up one yarn at a time with the right hand needle.

 Another way is using two styles of knitting at the same time.
 Don’t worry.
 It’s not too hard, but coordinating your hands at the start could be difficult.